jlundholm/tmonitor/README.md

 ## ICMP Requirements (Linux)

 ICMP ping requires permission to create raw datagram sockets.
-On most Linux systems, configure the ping group range for your user's group:
+On some Linux systems, configure the ping group range for your user's group try it first, if all hosts go down you might need this change:

 ```bash
 # Replace 1000 with your user's GID (run: id -g)